User research and new site for Victorian Government department

 The project had three separate services and three separate stakeholder groups, all with diverse interests.
 The client wanted a user-validated information architecture (IA) and a great user experience so users can find what they’re looking for easily and quickly.

-While this department was looking for a vendor, the Single Digital Presence (SDP) project was in full swing.
+While this department was looking for a vendor, the Single Digital Presence (SDP) whole-of-government digital platform project was in full swing.
 Our client decided it would build the new website on the SDP platform to access the many benefits of SDP, including the SDP Atomic Pattern Library.

 This website project had two distinct streams, the site build itself and extensive user research.
 For much of the project, these streams ran concurrently, feeding into each other as necessary.